 Calvary@Home is looking for those willing to provide the gift of presence and support at a critical time.
 Volunteers provide companionship to the patients and families in the community (Bronx, Manhattan, Westchester, Rockland, Brooklyn, Queens, Nassau) and nursing homes.
 Opportunities for office and bereavement support are available.
-For information on being a Hospice Volunteer in the community and participating in upcoming training, please contact Calvary Hospital’s Hospice Volunteer Coordinator at (718) 518-3811 or (718) 518-2465.
+For information on being a Hospice Volunteer in the community and participating in upcoming training, please contact Calvary Hospital’s Hospice Volunteer Coordinator at 718-518-2000, ext.
+3811 or 718-518-2000, ext.
+2465.

 Calvary Hospital Hospice is a Medicare-certified Hospice program, which provides an interdisciplinary care team for patients with a terminal prognosis for all end-stage diseases.
 Calvary Hospital Hospice embraces and implements the basic assumptions of the hospice concept, including the following: